vishal-dharm/looker-gen-ai-action/README.md

 The two variables you must to modify are:

+- `REGION` - Region you want to deploy the Cloud Functions to
 - `PROJECT` - ID you want to deploy the Cloud Functions to
 - `EMAIL_SENDER` - Email address of the sender